ankeesler/anwork/doc/FEATURE.md

 - Add note command for adding a note to a task.

 ## Persistence
-- The serialization system should support escaping certain characters.
-- The #serializer methods should be #getSerializer so that the methods start with a verb.
 - There should probably be a #clear method on Persister to erase a context.
-- We should use Protocol Buffers for serialization of data.
-We just should.

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?